 Pre Nuptial/Separation Agreements Lawyer for better future Life

-What can you do if you are separating but don’t want to divorce; or you do not yet have legal grounds to petition for divorce?
 You may decide to opt for a separation agreement (also known as a post nuptial agreement) formalising financial and other matters between you and your spouse, giving you peace of mind.
 The experienced divorce and separation lawyers at Rogerson Law Group are available to advise you now on negotiating and preparing an effective separation agreement.

 What is a separation agreement?